mads-hartmann/ensime.tmbundle/README.md

 Installation
 ------------

-**NOTICE**: You need to have the latest version of ENSIME installed.
-Currently this is ensime_2.8.1.RC4-0.3.8.jar
+**NOTICE**: You need to have ENSIME installed.
+You can download it [here](https://github.com/downloads/aemoncannon/ensime/ensime_2.8.1-0.3.8.tar.gz "here").
+Simply download it and unpack it anywhere you like.

 To install the bundle simply run the following in your terminal:

 <pre><code>git clone https://github.com/mads379/ensime.tmbundle.git
 open ensime.tmbundle</code></pre>

-Add the shell variable ENSIME_HOME in TextMate -> Preferences... -> Advanced -> Shell Variables to the root of your ENSIME distribution.
+Add the shell variable ENSIME_HOME in TextMate -> Preferences... -> Advanced -> Shell Variables to the root of your ENSIME distribution (This would be the path to the folder you just unpacked).
+For me this is <code>/Users/Mads/dev/tools/emacs\_config/ensime\_2.8.1-0.3.8</code>

 About
 -----